-- Leadership, educational support, and operations are centralized for efficiency in the UW Flexible Option multi-institutional collaboration.
+- The UW Flexible Option business plan includes leadership, educational support, and operations centralized for efficiency for this multi-institutional collaboration.

-University of Wisconsin-Extension senior management provides overall leadership for UW Flex, and UW-Extension houses centralized functions, including: academic and student support, such as the function of Academic Success Coaches; marketing and recruitment support (staff and media buys); operational support (such as for admissions and financial aid initially and by late 2016 including registrar and bursar functions); and technology.
+University of Wisconsin-Extension senior management provides overall leadership for UW Flex, and UW-Extension houses centralized functions, including: academic and student support, such as the function of Academic Success Coaches; marketing and recruitment support (staff and media buys); operational support (such as for admissions and financial aid initially and later including registrar and bursar functions); and technology.

 This centralized structure is designed to allow an economy of scale essential for financial viability and to produce consistency and seamlessness in the student experience.